ReliSalazar/spotify-clone/README.md

 This repository contains a clone of the popular music service Spotify, built using Astro—a modern front-end site generator that offers incredibly fast performance.

+If you want to check it out, there's a [Github Pages live demo](https://relisalazar.github.io/spotify-clone/).

 ## Features

 - User interface similar to Spotify.